MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

    > [!NOTE]
    >
    > If you leave the **Keys** section and come back, you will not be able to see the key value.
 In that case, you must create another key and copy it for future use.
-   > Occasionally the generated key may contain characters that are problematic for inclusion in the `application.yml` file, such as backslash or backtick.
+   > Occasionally, the generated key may contain characters that are problematic for inclusion in the `application.yml` file, such as backslash or backtick.
 In that case, discard that key and generate another one.

    ![Create the secret](media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/b2c3-n.png)